737464/mtex/README.md

 </p>

-mtex is a minimalistic and lightweight text editor for unix systems.
+mtex is a minimalistic and lightweight text editor.
 It runs in the terminal which makes it a cool feature for short notes or writing your ideas down while coding.

 ## What does it support? ##